-Below are five things to bear in mind when creating a feature list that can turn your forward feature opportunities into media coverage
+Below are five things to bear in mind when creating a feature list that can turn your forward feature opportunities into media coverage:

-- Research the relevance of media outlets.
+Research the relevance of media outlets.
 You can further refine your results by taking a close look at the media outlets each forward feature comes from.
-Information such as audience/readership and regular content allow you to get a better idea of how a media outlet may be appropriate to your campaign.
+Information such as audience/readership and regular content allows you to get a better idea of how a media outlet may be appropriate to your campaign.
 Target only those outlets that are consistent with your campaign’s objectives.

-- Talk to the journalist/pitch idea well in advance.
+Talk to the journalist/pitch idea well in advance.
 Media outlets will often have a named contact that is responsible for upcoming features.
 You can increase chances of coverage by contacting them ahead of time to find out more about the feature and how you can contribute.
 It also presents you with the opportunity of pitching an idea or viewpoint for the feature that may not have been considered.

 Forward features remain a significant opportunity for gaining media coverage.
 Hopefully these tips will help you get the coverage that you want.